NCERT Exemplar Class 9 Science Solutions Chapter 11 Work and Energy

 Solution.

-Therefore, acceleration for both the spheres will be same at that instant.
+Therefore, the acceleration for both spheres will be the same at that instant.

 Momentum and kinetic energy depend on speed as well as mass.

-As mass of both the spheres is different; however, speed is the same; hence their momentum and kinetic energy will be different.
+As the masses of both spheres are different, however, speed is the same; hence, their momentum and kinetic energy will be different.

 Gravitational potential energy is defined as:

-Therefore, it would be different for both the spheres of different mass at same the height.
+Therefore, it would be different for the spheres of different masses at the same height.

 Hence, the correct answer is option A.